 Apply eye shadow beneath the outer section of your brow and blend downwardly until it fades.

-You can place a highlight in the arch of your brows, but be prepared that it might not work—it doesn’t work for all women.
+You can place a highlight in the arch of your brows, but be prepared that this does not work for everyone.

 Use a firm, round tipped brush for the shading, and a soft, round tipped brush for the highlight.